simonccc/puppet-agent-centos7-armv7l/README.md

 # puppet-agent-centos7-armv7l
-puppetlabs puppet -agent compiled / hacked together for centos on armv7 ( eg raspberry pi )
+puppetlabs puppet-agent compiled / hacked together for centos on armv7 ( eg raspberry pi )

-The puppetagent build process is complex to say the least; so I built this so you don't have to.
+The puppet-agent build process is _complex_ to say the least; so I built this - now you don't have to.

+Sorry there is no RPM - I gave up on that.

-I'm using this with raspbian and docker with the official centos image on a rp4 - ymmv
+I'm using this with raspbian w/docker and the official centos image on a rp4.

-Tested against puppetserver 5.x - it reports itself as Puppet v6.7.0
+Tested against puppetserver 5.x - puppet reports itself as Puppet v6.7.0

 clone the repo and copy puppet labs to /opt in your container or whatever